 If you’re an emergency worker, you deserve protection while performing your duties.
 If a driver violates the Texas Move Over or Slow Down Law and injures you, you may be able to claim financial compensation.
 Contact your trusted personal injury lawyer immediately for more information.

-At the Law Offices of George Salinas, we’ll help you, no matter your immigration status.
+At the George Salinas Injury Lawyers, we’ll help you, no matter your immigration status.
 Schedule your free and confidential consultation.
 Call us now!

 If you found this article interesting, read more here: